 The EEFIT Research Grant Scheme supports short-term projects that will benefit earthquake disaster mitigation and post-disaster reconnaissance efforts.
 Projects on hazards related to earthquakes can also be funded under this scheme.

-TWO Grants of £1,500 each were awarded in July 2014:
+Two grants of £1,500 each were awarded in 2017:

 Mechanical characterisation of traditional brick masonry in Kathmandu, Nepal